xxcqc250/DemoMessageBoard/README.md

 # DemoMessageBoard

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21. <br>
-This is a tiny project about message board, you can login or leave some messages in artical.
+This is a tiny project about message board, you can login or leave some messages in article.
 But it does not save the message what you write when  you refresh the website.<br>

 Online Demo : https://stackblitz.com/github/xxcqc250/DemoMessageBoard